 We spend a lot of time mapping out the world of APIs.
-We invest resources each day into the continued development of a map of where APIs exists, but also the finer details of how they operate, and the real time, event-driven nature of how they do what they do.
-It is important to us to understand what APIs exist out there, but also understand what the most valuable API resources are, and how often they are updated.
-Working to quantify what is real time for each API, and what the most meaningful events are that occur via each API platform.
+We invest resources each day into the continued development of a map of where APIs exist, but also the finer details of how they operate, and the real-time, event-driven nature of how they do what they do.
+It is important for us to understand what APIs exist out there, but also understand what the most valuable API resources are, and how often they are updated.
+Working to quantify what is real-time for each API, and what the most meaningful events are that occur via each API platform.

 – APIs.json – Indexing of your entire API operations, documenting all the moving parts of each API’s platform–things like where to signup, the pricing, and terms of service.

 – OpenAPI – Craft a machine-readable definition of each individual API’s surface area including the paths, parameters, headers, responses, and other relevant details.

 – Polling – Poll an API for over a week, understanding how often things update and change across the available API resources, establishing the base for an event map.

 – Stream – Stream an API for the same time as polling, and better understand the performance and efficiency gains that are possible when you stream an API over polling.

 All of this work paints a pretty interesting picture of not just the APIs, but the wider operations that support it.
 The OpenAPI, plus the polling and streaming of each API, illustrates the real-time nature of each API resource and can be used to identify the most meaningful events that are occurring.
 When you combine this with the proper tagging of each API using OpenAPI definition, you can easily provide clear documentation of the event-driven landscape that exists.
 This allows you to list APIs by their resource, and sort them by their event activity–providing a listing of events, along with a snapshot of their occurrence, across your platform.